xexyl/jparse/README.md

 <div id="jstrencode"></div>

-# `jstrencode`: a tool to encode JSON decoded strings
+# jstrencode: a tool to encode JSON decoded strings

 This tool converts JSON decoded strings to their original data according to the so-called